 During his photographic career, Stephen's work has been widely exhibited for many years throughout the United States and abroad.
 His images are as varied as the techniques available to him, ranging from carbros, photographic intaglio embossings and small intimate landscapes printed on hand-sensitized watercolor paper to bold non-objective color abstracts and digital.

 Even at a young age I have always been intrigued with the smallest of details and textures in glass, chrome and liquid.
 I have always studied the abstract shapes and colors that define rooms and objects collaged together which revealed my inspiration to paint photorealism.

-I use an electric potter's wheel set upon a stand so that I can throw each of my ceramic pieves from a standing position.
+I use an electric potter's wheel set upon a stand so that I can throw each of my ceramic pieces from a standing position.
 The handles on my mugs and pitchers are pulled by hand.
 My plates and bowls are trimmed by hand.

 I started drawing when I was 9.
 I shifted to knitting, sewing, stitching and crafting after my kids were born and my attention span shortened.

 Steven & Susan Shaikh